How can I catch more fish?

 Once you know the species of fish you will target, match your tackle and bait to them.
 Research the rig set up and hooks that best suit your target fish.
 You can buy rigs pre-made or make them up yourself.
 We take plenty of spares in case a feisty fish breaks one or we lose one to submerged rocks.
 We always take rigs for common species even if we are not targeting them, just in case!
 We also take a range of lures in case you can see a school of fish, or if the fish just don’t seem to be hungry.
 The flashing movement of a lure might just tempt them to bite.

 Research the bait that your target species like before you go and make sure you have at least one option per species.
 Cockles, Pilchard, and Squid are great staples, and we keep a stock of these in our freezer bagged up ready for our next trip.
 Buy your Pilchards salted, or salt fresh ones yourself as this helps keep them on the hook longer.
-We also salt our Cockles.
-Watch our videos that show how to do this, step by step.
-Gents are another reliable bait and last for weeks in the fridge.
+We also salt our Cockles and you can and gents are another reliable bait and last for weeks in the fridge.

 6. Take lots of burley